How to overpay a personal loan + save money

 For every £100 extra we pay off, we have received around a £10 interest rebate.

-That’s less money we’ll have to pay back overall and it is reducing the outstanding balance of the loan every time we overpay.
+That’s less money we’ll have to pay back overall, and it is reducing the outstanding balance of the loan every time we overpay.

-When I first sent an overpayment we sent £20 just to make sure we’d set up the online banking details correctly and received almost £1 in an interest rebate.
+When I first sent an overpayment, we sent £20 just to make sure we’d set up the online banking details correctly and received almost £1 in an interest rebate.

 It was only a pound, but it all adds up.
-That’s a pound back in our pockets to spend on whatever we please instead of to a bank!
+That’s a pound back in our pockets to spend on whatever we please instead of going to a bank!

 Even if you can only make small overpayments, it can be worth it if you want to reduce your outgoings and reduce your personal debt.